Claire-Fisher/Donofy/TESTING.md

 **Most site images nested inside the project Static folder**
   - During development MEDIA links to images inside the correct root Media folder would not display.
 To get around this I relocated them to static instead so the site displays as intended.

+**Donation form doesn't prepopulate with user's email**.
+Discovered during manual testing, following the removal of the email field in the My Details form.
+This would be future bug fix.

 **USA Stripe Element**
  - The current stripe element input for card payments asks for a zipcode.
 Zip codes are not applicable for UK users.
 I would change the Stripe element to it's UK version.
 Better still, I would have it change dynamically based on a user's input in the Country field (if the site were to go global).